-"Ay, it was to save her that I drew.
-She was beset by these night-walkers.
+'Aye, it was to save her that I drew.
+She was beset by these night walkers.
 See, she rises!
-They threw her down when I set upon them."

-"How is it with you, mistress?"
+They threw her down when I set upon them.'
+'How is it with you, Mistress?'
 I asked; for the prostrate figure had arisen and taken the form of a woman, young and graceful to all appearance, with her face muffled in a mantle.
-"I trust that you have met with no hurt."

-"None, sir," she answered, in a low, sweet voice, "but that I have escaped is due to the ready valor of your friend and the guiding wisdom of Him who confutes the plots of the wicked.
-Doubtless a true man would have rendered this help to any damsel in distress, and yet it may add to your satisfaction to know that she whom you have served is no stranger to you."
+'I trust that you have met with no hurt.'
+'None, sir,' she answered in a low sweet voice, 'but that I have escaped is due to the ready valour of your friend, and the guiding wisdom of Him who confutes the plots of the wicked.
+Doubtless a true man would have rendered this help to any damsel in distress, and yet it may add to your satisfaction to know that she whom you have served is no stranger to you.'
 With these words she dropped her mantle and turned her face towards us in the moonlight.

-"Good lack; it is Mistress Timewell!"
+'Good lack; it is Mistress Timewell!'
 I cried in amazement.

-"Let us homeward," she said, in firm, quick tones.
-"The neighbors are alarmed, and there will be rabble collected anon.
-Let us escape from the babblement."

-Windows had, indeed, begun to clatter up in every direction and loud voices to demand what was amiss.
-Far away down the street we could see the glint of lanterns swinging to and fro as the watch hurried thitherward.
-We slipped along in the shadow, however, and found ourselves safe within the mayor's courtyard without let or hindrance.

-"I trust, sir, that you have really met with no hurt," said the maiden to my companion.
+'Let us homewards,' she said in firm quick tones.
+'The neighbours are alarmed, and there will be a rabble collected anon.
+Let us escape from the babblement.'
+Windows had indeed begun to clatter up in every direction and loud voices to demand what was amiss.
+Far away down the street we could see the glint of lanthorns swinging to and fro as the watch hurried thitherwards.
+We slipped along in the shadow, however, and found ourselves safe within the Mayor's court-yard without let or hindrance.
+'I trust, sir, that you have really met with no hurt,' said the maiden to my companion.

-Reuben had said not a word since she had uncovered her face, and bore the face of a man who finds himself in some pleasant dream and is vexed only by the fear least he wake up from it.
-"Nay, I am not hurt," he answered, "but I would that you could tell us who these roving blades may be, and where they may be found."
-"Nay, nay," said she, with uplifted finger, "you shall not follow the matter further.
+Reuben had said not a word since she had uncovered her face, and bore the face of a man who finds himself in some pleasant dream and is vexed only by the fear lest he wake up from it.
+'Nay, I am not hurt,' he answered, 'but I would that you could tell us who these roving blades may be, and where they may be found.'
+'Nay, nay,' said she, with uplifted finger, 'you shall not follow the matter further.
 As to the men, I cannot say with certainty who they may have been.
 I had gone forth to visit Dame Clatworthy, who hath the tertian ague, and they did beset me on my return.
 Perchance they are some who are not of my grandfather's way of thinking in affairs of State, and who struck at him through me.
-But ye have both been so kind that ye will not refuse me one other favor which I shall ask ye?"
+But ye have both been so kind that ye will not refuse me one other favour which I shall ask ye?'
 We protested that we could not, with our hands upon our sword-hilts.

-"Nay, keep them for the Lord's quarrel," said she, smiling at the action.
-"All that I ask is that ye will say nothing of this matter to my grandsire.
+'Nay, keep them for the Lord's quarrel,' said she smiling at the action.
+'All that I ask is that ye will say nothing of this matter to my grandsire.
 He is choleric, and a little matter doth set him in a flame, so old as he is.
 I would not have his mind turned from the public needs to a private trifle of this sort.
-Have I your promises?"
+Have I your promises?'
+'Mine,' said I bowing.

-" Mine," said I, bowing.

-"And mine," said Lockarby.
+' And mine,' said Lockarby.